Abdulrahman078/Abdulrahman078/README.md

 I'm Abdulrahman — chasing the next ahaaa moment in my life.

-Lately, I’ve been spending a lot of time developing AI solutions in Foreseen (Private repos :D), and I really enjoy anything related to time-series forecasting and analysis.
+Lately, I’ve been spending a lot of time developing AI solutions in Foreseen, and I really enjoy anything related to time-series forecasting and analysis or predicting the future in general.

 ---